Weierstrass weight of the hyperosculating points of generalized Fermat curves: Preliminaries

-In the case of the generalized Fermat curves we explicitly calculate the ramification indexes, which allows us to determine the hyperosculating points.
+In the case of generalized Fermat curves, in \cite{HKLP16} (See Theorem \ref{th:hyperosc}) the ramification indexes were explicitly computed, which allows us to determine the hyperosculating points.
 The following theorem will be useful for this purpose.